zhouyl/flowblade/docs/components/forms/input-element.md

 # InputElement

 InputElement component for adding custom elements inside an input group.
 Useful for buttons, icons, or other interactive elements.
-Perfect for search inputs, filters, and action buttons.
+Perfect for search inputs, filters, action buttons, and custom input controls.

 ## Basic Usage